webis-de/slidehub/README.md

 ## Known Issues

+- *Interaction*: Active state is not transferred on scrolling.
+- *Interaction*: Horizontal page navigation via the wheelNavigation feature is too fast with desktop touchpads as the wheel event is fired too quickly.
+Likely the only possible solution is somehow throttling the event if it’s fired multiple times in a short timespan.
+However mouse-based scroll wheels should always fire the event for each turn of the scrolling wheel.
+- *Interaction*: Horizontal page navigation state via the `ew-resize` cursor is not transferred in all cases (e.g. when holding shift and scrolling up/down).
+- *Interaction*: The `touchstart` event triggers a `mousemove` event which is used to highlight active documents/pages, however this highlighting is not relevant when doing any kind of touch-based interactions.
+Such interactions happen directly on the element (i.e. the user points to the location *where* the interaction takes place) instead of indirectly via keyboard shortcuts.
 - Scalability: A large amount of documents cause the initialization to run very long *→ This needs thorough investigation.
 How can the documents be loaded in the background without blocking interactions with the page?*
-- ImageMagick occasionally creates transparent PNGs (For documents with a specific background color, this might have a drastic impact on perceivability)
-- documents `unit-en-radial-basis-functions.pdf`, `unit-de-conceptual-design3.pdf`, `unit-de-relational-design0.pdf` have no PNGs (e.g. all entries with only one page)
 - Holding the modifier key currently shows an `ew-resize` cursor on containers.
 That signifies a click-and-drag interaction instead of the intended scrolling interaction.
 However <kbd>Alt</kbd><kbd>Click-dragging</kbd> on Ubuntu is an OS-level feature that allows dragging a window.
 It cannot be disabled via JavaScript’s `event.preventDefault()`.
 Therefor, the `ew-resize` cursor is not appropriate.
 - Some modifiers are problematic:
   - Holding <kbd>Alt</kbd> triggers the browser menu bar on some platforms.
   - Holding <kbd>Ctrl</kbd> while scrolling usually adjusts the zoom level
+- documents `unit-en-radial-basis-functions.pdf`, `unit-de-conceptual-design3.pdf`, `unit-de-relational-design0.pdf` have no PNGs (e.g. all entries with only one page)
+- ImageMagick occasionally creates transparent PNGs (For documents with a specific background color, this might have a drastic impact on perceivability)